zerops-recipe-apps/laravel-jetstream-app/README.md

 ## Integration Guide
 <!-- #ZEROPS_REMOVE_END# -->

-> [!TIP]
+> [!NOTE]
-> One-click deployments use [this repository](https://github.com/zerops-recipe-apps/laravel-jetstream-app) as the deployment source.
+> This recipe's one-click deployments use [this repository](https://github.com/zerops-recipe-apps/laravel-jetstream-app) as the deployment source.
-> Feel free to explore further by using this repository as a template, or follow the guide below to integrate a similar setup into Zerops.
+> Feel free to explore further by using that repository as a template, or follow the guide below to integrate a similar setup into Zerops.
 > For more examples, check out all of our [PHP recipes](https://app.zerops.io/recipes?lf=php).

-### 1. Adding `zerops.yaml`
+### 1. Add `zerops.yaml`
-TODO
+Add the following `zerops.yaml` file to the root of your repository.
+The `zerops.yaml` file defines how Zerops should build, deploy and run your application.
+Feel free to customize it to better suit your application's needs.

+This example includes idempotent migrations, caching, optimized build process and support for remote or agent development.

 ```yaml
 # This example app uses two setups: